CloudLabsAI-Azure/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/LabIntro-V2.md

 ## 📘 Lab Scenario

 You are part of the AI engineering team at Contoso Ltd, where employees struggle to quickly find accurate information from thousands of unstructured, multilingual documents such as manuals, policies, and reports.
-To solve this challenge, the team is building an AI-powered knowledge base that automatically processes documents, generates semantic embeddings using Microsoft Foundry, and enables intelligent search through Azure AI Search, all accessible through a simple chat interface.
+To solve this challenge, the team is building an AI-powered knowledge base that automatically processes documents, generates semantic embeddings using Microsoft Foundry, and enables intelligent search through Azure AI Search (Foundry IQ), all accessible through a simple chat interface.

 ## 📖 Lab Overview